mayconmrr/ecommerce/README.md

 # Ruby on Rails - Ecommerce
-This project was developed to show the main features of an ecommerce where is possible to become a member (sign up) make login and to publish any itens that you want to sell.
+This project has the main features necessary to start an ecommerce.
+Registration, create ads to sell your product with pitcutures and description.
+You can also review the product after buy it.

+Also you have a backofficer where is possible to control the whole system.

 ## Ruby version
-ruby 2.3.0
+ruby 2.5.1

 ## Rails version
-Rails 5.0.2
+Rails 6.0.2

 ## System dependencies